PREPARING FOR THE FUTURE

 On December 3, 1939, the Rev. Thomas Sumners led St. John the Divine’s first worship service at River Oaks Elementary School.
 From that humble beginning, God has used our church to Change Lives for God in Christ in Houston and the world.

-As we look forward to 2030 and imagine the possibilities for St. John the Divine to be a light to the city, brimming with new believers on a discipleship journey with Jesus that equips them take their faith into the world, we have an opportunity to prepare our campus to be a vital piece of ministry for St. John the Divine in 2030 and beyond.
+As we look forward to 2030 and imagine the possibilities for St. John the Divine to be 'A Light for the City', brimming with new believers on a discipleship journey with Jesus that equips them take their faith into the world, we have an opportunity to prepare our campus to be a vital piece of ministry for St. John the Divine in 2030 and beyond.

 QUESTION ABOUT THE MASTER CAMPUS PLAN?